fennicfox/love2d-lua/README.md

 ![Alt Text](https://i.gyazo.com/a4ec582719272d3ea388eb04a63fbbf6.png)

-The middle bottom shaders has a film grain shader applied to it but you can't tell the difference because it's a .png not a .gif
+The bottom-middle shaders has a film grain shader applied to it but you can't tell the difference because the picture shown above is a .png, not a .gif.